AureliiiieP/Camping-availabilities-notification-bot/README.md

 Small bot that sends a notification to a Telegram bot when there are some availabilities (for specific day like Saturday ... and specific accomodation type) in a super super popular camping place in Japan that is always full minutes after reservations are open.

-If there are no availability for chosen accomodation plan and day, no message is sent.
+If there are no availability for chosen accomodation plan and day of the week, no message is sent.

 ![I want to go camping !!!](figure.png)